suboczsubocz702/DynC-interpreter/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 ---
-DYNC IS CURRENTLY AVAILABLE ONLY AS A LINUX BINARY
+DYNC RELEASE IS CURRENTLY AVAILABLE ONLY AS A LINUX BINARY
 ---
 # Overview